Convergence and optimality of an adaptive modified weak Galerkin finite element method: Notation and Preliminary

-Consequently, for $v, w\in V(\mathcal{T})$, the associated bilinear form is defined as
+Consequently, for $v_\mathcal{T}, w_\mathcal{T}\in V(\mathcal{T})$, the associated bilinear form is defined as

-A modified weak Galerkin (mWG) approximation is then to seek $\uH\in V_0(\mathcal{T})$ satisfying
+A modified weak Galerkin (mWG) approximation is then to seek $\uH \in V_0(\mathcal{T})$ satisfying

-It is clear that the modified weak Galerkin finite element scheme \eqref{eq:pb-mwg} is also well-posed since the problem is solved in a subspace (the embedding of the DG space) of the original WG space. \begin{remark} In the classic IPDG formulation (see e.g., \cite{Bonito;Nochetto:2010Quasi-optimal}), the bilinear form is
+It is clear that the modified weak Galerkin finite element scheme \eqref{eq:pb-mwg} is also well-posed since the problem is solved in a subspace (the embedding of the DG space) of the original WG space.
+If nonhomogeneous Dirichlet boundary condition $u=g$ on $\partial \Omega$ is presented, $\uH$ can be decomposed to the sum of two parts, the first part satisfies the approximation problem above.
+For the second part, the boundary contribution is $\{0, Q_b g\}$ which can be moved to the right-hand side in addition to the source term.
+For other treatments of the boundary data such as interpolations, see e.g.,~\cite{2013MuWangWangEtAlcomputational}. \begin{remark} In the classic IPDG formulation (see e.g.,~\cite{Bonito;Nochetto:2010Quasi-optimal}), for $ v_{0}, w_{0}\in V^{\scriptscriptstyle{\rm DG}}(\mathcal{T})$, the bilinear form is